ArthurDanjou/artsite/content/projects/hackathon-natixis.md

 Before building the AI layer, we handled a significant data migration task.
 I led the effort to:

 * **ETL Pipeline:** Convert fragmented datasets from **.xlsx** and **.csv** formats into a structured **SQL database**.
-* **Schema Optimization:** Design robust SQL schemas that allow an LLM to understand relationships (foreign keys, indexing) for accurate query generation.
+* **Schema Optimization:** Design SQL schemas that allow an LLM to understand relationships (foreign keys, indexing) for accurate query generation.

 ### Natural Language to SQL (NL-to-SQL)